Advice on getting help after a death in the household

 In many cases, particularly if your home is owner-occupied, you will also need help from a solicitor to sort out your housing situation.
 You may only need to see them once, but it’s best to find out where you stand early on.

-You can find a solicitor in your area through the Yellow Pages, the Law Society or use the directory of local legal advisers and solicitors on the Community Legal Service Direct (CLS Direct) website.
-CLS Direct also have a helpline you can call for free, confidential and independent legal advice on 0845 345 4 345.
+You can find a solicitor in your area through Yell.com, the Law Society or visit the Gov.uk Civil Legal Advice pages for further advice.
+They also have a helpline you can call for free, confidential and independent legal advice on 0845 345 4 345.

 Be aware that you may have to pay solicitors’ charges.
-Find out whether you may be eligible for help with these costs using the CLS Direct Legal Aid Calculator.
+Find out whether you may be eligible for help with these costs using the Civil Legal Aid Eligibility calculator.

 If your husband, wife or civil partner has died in the last year, you may be entitled to special benefits.